OttoDIY/OttoNinja/README.md

 # Otto DIY

-This Repository have all open source files for Otto DIY an interactive robot that anyone can make!, Otto walks, dances, makes sounds and avoids obstacles.
+This Repository have all open source files for Otto DIY an interactive robot that anyone can make!
+Otto walks, dances, makes sounds and avoids obstacles.
-Is completely open source, Arduino compatible, 3D printable, once you have all components and tools you will be able to build your own Otto in only 2 hours!.
+Is completely and truly open source, Arduino compatible, progeamable, 3D printable, once you have all components and tools you will be able to build your own Otto in only 1 hour!

 This is the entry version of otto DIY if you want to try Bluetooth connection, APP control, more sensors please go to [Otto DIY + (PLUS) repository](https://github.com/OttoDIY/PLUS)

-Start by downloading all files.

 ## For the hardware
-Gather all the off the shelf parts in the BOM file that you'll need for this assembly, then 3d print the latest .stl files and then follow the instruction manual to build your own robot
+If you want to make by your own gather all the off the shelf parts that you'll need for this assembly, then 3d print the latest .stl files and then follow the instruction manual to build your own robot
 <img src="https://github.com/OttoDIY/DIY/blob/master/media/OTTO_flyer-print.jpg" width="900" align="center">

 ## For the programming